Watch a live product demo 👀 See how Sanity powers richer commerce experiences

 Schema generation issues

 Since the schema is generated in Node.js instead of in a browser environment, certain imported modules might cause issues.
 Things that reference the window in a global context are a prime example.
-If you encounter issues, we'd be interested in hearing which modules cause problems to see if we can work around them and invite you to reach out to us in our Slack channel.
+If you encounter issues, we'd be interested in hearing which modules cause problems to see if we can work around them.
+We invite you to reach out to us in our Slack channel.

 Breaking/dangerous changes

-When a GraphQL API has already been deployed and you want to deploy a new version, the Sanity CLI tool will generate a new API definition and compare it with the previously deployed version.
-If there are any changed that are considered breaking or dangerous, the CLI will warn and ask for confirmation before deploying.
+When a GraphQL API has already been deployed, and you want to deploy a new version, the Sanity CLI tool will generate a new API definition and compare it with the previously deployed version.
+If any changes are considered breaking or dangerous, the CLI will warn and ask for confirmation before deploying.
 In a CI environment, the CLI will exit with a non-zero exit code and fail the build.
-You can use the --dry-run flag to only check for breaking/dangerous changes (eg not actually deploy), and the --force flag if you are absolutely sure you want to deploy even with breaking changes.
-The rules for determining breaking/dangerous changes is defined in the findBreakingChanges and findDangerousChanges of the graphql npm package.
-Note that this is currently considered an implementation detail and may change in the future.
+You can use the --dry-run flag to only check for breaking/dangerous changes (that is, without deploying the changes), and the --force flag if you are sure you want to deploy even with breaking changes.
+The rules for determining breaking/dangerous changes are defined in the findBreakingChanges and findDangerousChanges of the graphql npm package.
+Note that this is currently considered an implementation detail and may change.

 Was this article helpful?